Reinforcement learning-based architecture search for quantum machine learning: Results

 \section{Results}

-To benchmark the capabilities of the MuZero circuit search, we compare the performance of the generated circuits to reference encoding circuits used in the literature~\cite{Hubreg_, peters2021machine, Haug_2023, Havl_ek_2019}.
-Additionally, we compare the results to those obtained by generating encoding circuits with a genetic algorithm~\cite{Altares_Lopez_2021}, as well as circuits with randomly chosen gate sequences.
-Furthermore, we compare these results to those from various classical machine learning models.
-Our approach is evaluated across three distinct datasets, including two regression tasks and one classification task.
+To assess the effectiveness of the MCS algorithm, we evaluate the performance of QML models based on its generated circuits against models using reference encoding circuits from the literature~\cite{Hubreg_, peters2021machine, Haug_2023, Havl_ek_2019}.
+Additionally, we contrast these outcomes with circuits generated using a genetic algorithm~\cite{Altares_Lopez_2021} and circuits constructed from randomly chosen gate sequences.
+Furthermore, we compare these results to various classical machine learning models.
+Our evaluation is conducted across three distinct datasets, encompassing two regression tasks and one classification task.